-Ah mamas best friend, right?
+Ah, Mama’s best friend, right?
 There is something about refreshing, botanical gin that really gives you that quick pick me up without knocking you off your feet.
-It’s the sophisticated ladies drink and can work for pretty much any situation, but how well do you actually know our beloved friend Gin?
+It’s a sophisticated ladies’ drink and can work for almost any situation, but how well do you know our beloved friend Gin?

 British or a Dutch invention?

-The Brits are definitely going to try call this one for sure.
-But, alas it seems there are far more arguments supporting the Dutch on this one.
-Dating back to the 17th Century there is a record of Dutch Soldiers drinking Jenever to boost morale before a battle during the Eighty Years War.
-The British liked it so much they borrow (stole?) – but it was a good 150 years later before the English came up with their own, much more famous version known as gin.
+The Brits are definitely going to try to call this one for sure.
+But, alas, it seems there are far more arguments supporting the Dutch on this one.
+Dating back to the 17th Century, there is a record of Dutch Soldiers drinking Jenever to boost morale before a battle during the Eighty Years War.
+The British liked it so much they borrowed (stole?) – but it was a good 150 years later before the English came up with their own, much more famous version known as gin.